-Helen is a qualified psychotherapist and specialist cancer counsellor, with over 20 years experience in giving emotional support to those impacted by cancer: both patients and their families, including children.
+Helen Storey is a qualified psychotherapist and specialist cancer counsellor, with over 30 years' experience in giving emotional support to those impacted by cancer: both patients and their families, including children.

 Helen offers a safe, confidential setting where you can talk honestly about your feelings and any concerns you have.